 Over the years I’ve come across examples of photographic elitism, with inner circles within inner circles where you’ll find talented pros (and somewhat deluded amateurs) who have spent a fortune on equipment.
 Too many amateurs are needlessly referring to detailed charts, graphs and the associated ins and outs of MFT testing.
 They get hung up on sharpness, contrast, colour correction, relative illumination, spectral transmission, distortion and lp/mm.
-Don’t worry that you don’t know what some of these terms mean exactly and how they are linked —I don’t either.
+Don’t worry that you don’t fully understand what some of these terms mean exactly and how they are linked — I don’t either.
 And I’ve no reason to care.

-Let’s consider the advanced amateur who buys a very expensive top quality high resolution prime lens, which is often recommended if their camera’s MP count exceeds 30 or so.
+Let’s consider the advanced amateur who buys a very expensive top quality high resolution prime lens, often recommended if their camera’s MP count exceeds 30 or thereabouts.
 The slightest failing in technique will show up at 100% resolution.
-By consistently using a tripod, mirror lock-up, and mid-apertures he should be able to enhance his small format SLR image resolution.
+By consistently using a tripod, live view, mirror lock-up, and “sweet spot” mid-apertures he should be able to enhance his small format SLR image resolution.
 But in the real world we should ask ourselves, how much of this improved “fine detail” will actually give the image content more impact?
 Will it even make it through to the print?
 Printing standards vary, both at home and commercially.
-On each and every photo forum, top quality lenses engender excessive praise and irrational longing in equal measure.
+On each and every photo forum, top quality lenses engender excessive praise and irrational desire in equal measure.

-Consumer and mid-range equipment in the hands of someone who’s a good photographer and image-editor will result in strong image content that’s been properly manipulated.
-Excessive colour and unusual tones can of course be part and parcel of Artistic Expression—whatever that term may mean—but it’s an exception to the rule.
+Consumer and mid-range equipment in the hands of someone who’s a good photographer and an accomplished image-editor will result in strong image content that’s been properly manipulated.
+Excessive colour and unusual tones can of course be part and parcel of Artistic Expression — whatever that term may mean — but it’s an exception to the rule.